 Like a lot of dogs, during lockdown he went backwards in terms of separation anxiety as he had the whole family around all day.
 When lockdown lifted I knew I’d have to start all over again with training him to be left alone and it was a real pain.

 I employ a dog walker.
 I know I’m lucky to be able to do this and that it’s not an option for everyone, but it has been great for Jasper because he loves the different walks he gets a couple of days a week and the new doggy friends he’s made.
 It’s been great for me because now when I do have to go out for a whole day I know that the dog walker will take Jasper for a decent walk and settle him in afterwards, that he’ll pop in and let him out in the afternoon, or will keep him for the day depending on our arrangement and how long I’m gone for.

 If you can’t use a dog walker and you don’t have family or friends nearby that can help you could always try something like ‘Borrow My Doggy‘ so that your dog gets to know someone new who might like to help out occasionally.
 I’ve done this in the past and it worked well for everyone involved.

 It can be very stressful when your dog is anxious every time you go out and it can end up feeling like an insurmountable problem.
 But there is hope.
-Jasper is still not where I’d like him to be with everything, but with a little effort and common sense we’ve overcome a range of unhelpful behaviours together, and doing that has really strengthened the bond between us.
+Jasper is still not where I’d like him to be, but with a little effort and common sense we’ve overcome a range of unhelpful behaviours together, and doing that has really strengthened the bond between us.
 I loved my previous dogs, but I get so much more from Jasper because I’ve put so much more in.
 And yes, spaniels are harder work than some dogs and they need a huge amount of exercise (Jasper typically covers about 8 – 10 miles a day on his walk), but they are worth it.